vivickysummer/gcnotes/gcstart13.0.0.md

 > make install

 ### 9. submit task
-\# now you will find 'gcclassic' in your dir
+now you will find 'gcclassic' in your dir

 > qsub task.pbs

-\# see template in /storage/coda1/p-pliu40/0/shared/GEOS-Chem/.templategc13.pbs
+see template in /storage/coda1/p-pliu40/0/shared/GEOS-Chem/.templategc13.pbs

-\# copy it to your own run dir and modify
+copy it to your own run dir and modify

 ### 10. check your task state
 > qstat -u <username>

-To check your name, use
+to check your name, use

 > whoami